Zulko/gpt-function-decorator/README.md

 """
 ```

-(yes, there's probably funnier jokes to crack, but you can't expect much from a
+(there's probably funnier jokes to crack, but you can't expect much from a
 chatbot going by a spec sheet.
 ChatGPT can actually be pretty funny if you let
 it riff freely)